 What is SIBO?

-SIBO can also be associated with extraintestinal symptoms (outside the intestines) like fatigue, joint pain, headaches, and skin rashes.3
+SIBO can also be associated with other symptoms, like fatigue, joint pain, headaches, and skin rashes.

 What Causes SIBO?